takacsot/site-qualityontime.eu/content/articles/management-stack/i-give-a-shit-on-story-points.md

 BUT: __[Scrum ](http://en.wikipedia.org/wiki/Scrum_%28software_development%29) is not about story points.__ Not at all.
 What is more!
 Not even talking about estimation.
 Nothing.
 When I am saying [Scrum ](http://en.wikipedia.org/wiki/Scrum_%28software_development%29) I am talking about the Scrum as it is.
 Of course when you are talking about Scrum it is always the original Scrum PLUS many-many additional tools and techniques (including story points).

 Once I had a talk with some manager using Scrum in his organization.
 He told me that one of their current challenge (using Scrum for many years and still having this problem. hmmm.... -  on the other hand they have introduced a very agile process which is great) is to make business people understanding the concept of story points.
-I think it is a mistake to explain it to a businessman who is interest in time and schedule...
+I think it is a mistake to explain it to a businessman who is interested in time and schedule...

 In one of his [presentation Dan North]((http://www.infoq.com/presentations/agile-does-not-scale)) highlighted why story point is insane (around 24:40 - not exact transcript):